desenv-marcelo-silva/desenv-marcelo-silva/README.md

 Hi people!!

 I'm Marcelo, a.k.a.
-Marcelo Silva and I'm a javascript developer focused on Web technologies.
+Marcelo Silva and I'm a developer focused on Web technologies, specially Javascript.

-I love learn things, TV series, movies, NBA, NFL and our loved soccer in Brasil!!!
+I love learn things, TV series, movies, NBA, NFL and our loved soccer here in Brasil!!!

 To be a better fullstack dev I focus on things bellow:

-> Javascript and Typescript using Node, React, React Native, Angular, Vue
+> Javascript and Typescript using Node and Angular.
+More Angular than other things.

 > CSS: only css, I'm a frameworkless dev (but, I know about some frameworks)

 > Best practices using Relational Databases, clean code and a clean archictecture.

-> Some things like bitbucket pipelines, Jenkins and AWS resources.
+> Some things like Bitbucket pipelines, Jenkins and AWS features.

 That's it!!